turingschool/lesson_plans/ruby_04-apis_and_scalability/pitching_mastery_projects.markdown

 Then we'll plot the 12 ideas on the board.
 Each of you should then pass through and mark the **three** ideas **you most want to exist**.

-After all votes are cast, the top four vote getters are selected.
+After all votes are cast, the top two vote getters are selected.

 ### Part 5: Teaming